BDC Hamburger Icon

 Cisco and smart-FOA

 Cisco partnered with the Japanese Internet of Things (IoT) firm smart-FOA.
-Both parties recognized that the value of the partnership far outweighed the risks. smart-FOA, which stands for Flow Oriented Approach software, provides an information-sharing platform that can resolve problems and enable real-time decision-making.
+Both parties recognized that the partnership’s value far outweighed the risks. smart-FOA, which stands for Flow Oriented Approach software, provides an information-sharing platform that can resolve problems and enable real-time decision-making.
 Because Japan is known for its ability to use data from manufacturing plants, FOA was a natural evolution.

-From Cisco’s perspective, investing in smart-FOA would generate new value by bringing together goods, people, processes, and data.
-In doing this, it would significantly expand Japan’s IoT solutions across global markets.
-But to unearth this value, Cisco had to maintain open lines of clear communication, exhibit mutual respect and trust, and relish the quick and nimble pace of innovation that comes almost naturally to a startup.
+Cisco knew investing in smart-FOA would generate new value by bringing together goods, people, processes and data while significantly expanding Japan’s IoT solutions across global markets.
+However, to unearth this value, Cisco had to maintain open lines of clear communication, exhibit mutual respect and trust, and relish the quick and nimble pace of innovation that comes almost naturally to a startup.

 Pfizer and BioNTech

-During the COVID-19 pandemic, there was a mad rush to find a vaccine that would reduce how severe the virus was hitting the population.
-Pfizer collaborated with BioNTech to create a vaccine capable of fighting the highly contagious Delta variant.
+During the COVID-19 pandemic, there was a mad rush to find a vaccine that would reduce the virus’s impact.
+In response, Pfizer collaborated with BioNTech to create a vaccine capable of fighting the highly contagious Delta variant.

-This partnership actually started in 2018 when Pfizer wanted to access BioNTech’s research and development regarding mRNA vaccines designed to fight the flu.
+This partnership actually started in 2018 when Pfizer wanted to access BioNTech’s research and development regarding mRNA flu-fighting vaccines.
 BioNTech had the technical knowledge, while Pfizer brought its experience in development and vaccine rollouts to make the partnership successful.

 Toyota and Aurora

 Toyota partnered with Aurora to delve into the self-driving car market.
 The two partnered with a third company, parts supplier Denso, to create a robotaxi.
-Their robotaxi hit the roads in 2021.
-This collaboration has led to a bigger partnership, with Toyota tapping Aurora to help automate Toyota’s fleet of consumer vehicles, starting with the Sierra minivan.
+It hit the roads in 2021.
+This collaboration has led to a more extensive partnership; Toyota has tapped Aurora to help automate Toyota’s fleet of consumer vehicles, starting with the Sienna minivan.

-In this partnership, Toyota gets the innovation to add amazing new technology to its vehicles, while Aurora gets to tap into the largest vehicle manufacturer to grow its business.
+In this partnership, Toyota gets the innovation to add amazing new technology to its vehicles.
+Aurora, in turn, gets to tap into the largest vehicle manufacturer to grow its business.

-Taking the next step in your business’ evolution
+Taking the next step in your business’s evolution

 Every relationship requires compromise, communication and a little faith.
-When combined in the business realm, these elements establish the trust needed to drive a mutually beneficial partnership, in which each side gains confidence by investing in the other.
-The result is faster innovation, greater market share, and ideally, the ability to magic together for many years to come.
+In the business realm, these elements form the basis for a trusting, mutually beneficial partnership in which each side gains confidence by investing in the other.
+The result is faster innovation, greater market share and, ideally, the ability to create magic together for many years to come.

 BDC Logo